isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 title: Pre-Departure & Entry Guide
 permalink: /stpl/requirements-and-process
 ---
 This guide is meant for travellers who have received their approval letters to travel to Singapore via the Student’s Pass (STP) Holder Lane.
-If you do not have an approval yet and need information on the eligibility and application process, click <a href="/stpl/overview">here</a> for the STP Holder lane overview page.
+If you do not have an approval yet and need information on the eligibility and application process, click here for the STP Holder lane overview page.
+Travellers who are fully vaccinated and are returning from Brunei and Germany from <b>8 Sep 2021</b> onwards, should refer to the [Vaccinated Travel Lane (VTL)](/vtl/requirements-and-process) for more information.

 STP holders who are related to a Singapore Citizen or Permanent Resident (SC/PR), e.g. family member, relative or fiancé/fiancée, should apply for entry via the <a href="/scpr-familial-ties-lane/overview">SC/PR Familial Ties Lane</a>.
 Foreign students holding a Dependent’s Pass and family members holding MOM-issued passes should apply for entry via the <a href="/wphl/overview">Work Pass Holder General Lane</a>.